SpinalHDL/VexRiscv/README.md

 Multi way cache implementation with writh-through and allocate on read strategy.
 (Documentation is WIP)

+You can invalidate the whole cache via the 0x500F instruction, and you can invalidate a address range of one line via the instruction 0x500F | RS1 << 15 where RS1 should not be X0.

 #### MulPlugin

 Implements the multiplication instruction from the RISC-V M extension.
 Its implementation was done in a FPGA friendly way by using 4 17*17 bit multiplications.